noah-nuebling/github-actions-test/Readme.md

 - Mac Mouse Fix is free for 30 days and it costs $1.99 to own.
 - Days on which you don't use Mac Mouse Fix won't use up your free days.
-- You can pay in a few clicks using Apple Pay, PayPal, and more.
+- You can pay in a few clicks from inside the app using Apple Pay, PayPal, and more.

 ## FAQ